ocean90/vine-embed/readme.txt

 `https://vine.co/v/bjHh0zHdgZT`

 There are two different types of embeds, simple and postcard.
 You can see the difference [here](https://vine.co/v/bjHh0zHdgZT/embed).
 The default type is `simple`.
 To use the `postcard` type you had to choose the [embed] shortcode.
-Something like this:
+Something like this works:
 `[embed type="postcard"]https://vine.co/v/bjHh0zHdgZT[/embed]`

-For more examples please vist the [FAQ section](http://wordpress.org/extend/plugins/spotify-embed/faq/).
+Please visit the [FAQ section](http://wordpress.org/extend/plugins/vine-embed/faq/) for more examples.

 **Sounds pretty good?
 Install now!**